bridging the gap

 This holistic approach helps young adults maximize independence by developing new opportunities in the areas of functional academics, life skills, personal interests, vocational options, and diverse experiences.
 Through this program, Project HOPE Foundation is creating strategies and curriculum that can be replicated throughout the country.

 Hope Alive Junior uses applied behavior analysis therapy principles to build strengths and address challenges.
 This program recognizes that a high school diploma is not the only measure of a successful life.
 Instead, clients learn to care for themselves, to connect with others, and to complete tasks independently.
 Daily community outings enable the students to practice skills that improve the quality of life of both the child and the family.

-Project Fulfillment is a collaborative project with Big Brain Staffing and HKA Enterprises, Inc., using staffing agencies to find appropriate, competitive employment for adults with autism.
+Project Fulfillment is a collaborative project with Big Brain Staffing and HKA Enterprises, Inc., using staffing agencies to find appropriate, successful employment for adults with autism.
 Using short term work projects as assessment and training opportunities, the program matches employers and employees, providing support for both.
-Project Fulfillment addresses the 92% unemployment rate in the autism community.
+Project Fulfillment addresses the severe gap in employment in the autism community.

 Virtual Hope targets individuals who have the ability to earn a diploma/GED but do not thrive in a traditional school setting.
 Additionally, this program recognizes that long-term success requires more than academic achievement.
 Consequently, time is delegated for honing communication, organizational and social skills.
 The original program used charter school on-line curriculum but has now shifted to a GED-based curriculum to allow more flexibility.